alifsemi/alif_ml-embedded-evaluation-kit/docs/documentation.md

 This section describes how to implement a custom Machine Learning application running on a platform supported by the repository (Fixed Virtual Platform or an MPS3 board).

-Ethos-U55 NPU Code Samples software project offers a simple way to incorporate additional use-case code into the existing infrastructure and provides a build system that automatically picks up added functionality and produces corresponding executable for each use-case.
+Cortex-M55 CPU and Ethos-U55 NPU Code Samples software project offers a simple way to incorporate additional use-case code into the existing infrastructure and provides a build system that automatically picks up added functionality and produces corresponding executable for each use-case.